VSB CORE CURRICULUM HIGHLIGHTS

 Competitive Effectiveness (CE) makes a strong, concrete, graspable link between the core concepts of both marketing and management, and teaches students to learn concepts from multiple disciplines by working on real problems.
 It pairs undergraduates with executives at local and regional companies; students have the opportunity to pitch marketing campaigns, including market research, competitive analysis, and a budget, as well as individual advertisements, promotional materials, and management analysis, as they work on actual problems rather than historical cases.

-During junior year, students enroll in Managerial Accounting (VSB 3006), Operations Management (VSB 3008), and Global Political Economy (ECO 3108), and begin taking courses to fulfill major and/or minor requirements.
+During junior year, students enroll in Operations & Supply Chain Management (VSB 3008) and Global Political Economy (ECO 3108), and begin taking courses to fulfill major and/or minor requirements.

-Operations Management provides an understanding of the critical role and the contributions made by operations managers in manufacturing and service firms including decision making, forecasting, resource allocation, project management, quality, materials management, technology, and strategy.
+Operations & Supply Chain Management provides an understanding of the critical role and the contributions made by operations managers in manufacturing and service firms including decision making, forecasting, resource allocation, project management, quality, materials management, technology, and strategy.

 In Global Political Economy students learn about the political history, socio-economic conditions, and government policies of various countries and regions to analyze and evaluate the global impact on international trade and monetary relations.